fahasch/homebrew-formulae/README.md

 brew tap fahasch/formulae
 ```

-So far the formulas included are:
+So far the formulae included are:
 - mumps
 - fricas
 - kwant